 Established in 1851 by pioneering French missionaries, Mission Estate opens in new window winery is said to be the birthplace of New Zealand wine.
-Take a tour of their cellar door (bookings required), sample their finest drops or enjoy a local meal in the adjoining restaurant (lunch and dinner available).
+Take a cellar door tour (book ahead), sample their finest drops or enjoy a locally sourced lunch or dinner (with a spectacular view) in their restaurant.

 [Hawke’s Bay Airport GPS coordinates: Latitude: S 39° 27' 56.9'' Longitude: E 176° 52' 12'']

-Super Shuttle NZD $20 for one person, NZD $25 for two, bookings requiredBack to top
+Super Shuttle NZ$20 for one person, NZ$25 for two, bookings requiredBack to top

 When to go